 Typosquatting is the registration of slight variations or misspellings of a genuine domain name like “facebok.com” instead of “facebook.com”.
 Typo domains often transfer users to fake websites or landing pages that execute a variety of vicious actions that generate profits for the host.

-Typo websites often trick users into revealing personal data or install malware or adware on the device of the user.
-Another popular typosquatting scam is offering products that are never sent to the buyer after receiving the payment.
+Typo websites impersonation fraud often tricks users into revealing personal data or installing malware or adware on the device of the user.
+Another popular typosquatting impersonating scam is offering products that are never sent to the buyer after receiving the payment.

 As outlined above, scammers try to steal personal data from users through fake apps and domain spoofing scams.
 However, infringers also target companies to steal sensitive business or customer information.
 Impersonators do so by implementing a brand’s logo or name in emails pretending to be someone from the company and asking employees to reveal certain information.

-That way, scammers seek to get a company’s banking information, customer data like social security numbers, passwords or bank details.
-This information can be used by scammers for further frauds like obtaining loans or credit cards in the companies name for example.
+That way, scammers seek to get a company’s banking information, and customer data like social security numbers, passwords, or bank details.
+This information can be used by scammers for further frauds like obtaining loans or credit cards in the company’s name for example.

 How to tackle impersonation scams

 Impersonators execute their scams on multiple platforms and in various ways.
-Therefore, you need a protection approach that is capable of finding and removing impersonation threats efficiently online.
+Therefore, you need a protection approach that is capable of finding and removing business impersonation fraud threats efficiently online.

 Some protective steps can be done manually.
 Registering your IP gives you proof of ownership and makes enforcement easier if someone is stealing and using your identity online.
 You can also report fake impersonation accounts to the respective social media platforms.

-You can bypass these obstacles by working with technology-based solutions that stop impersonations scams at scale.
+You can bypass these obstacles by working with technology-based solutions that stop impersonation scams at scale.